amalcew/merkle-tree/README.md

 ## What is Consistency Proof?

 Consistency Proof is a simple test that allows us to verify the consistency of two trees (e.g. before and after adding some records to the tree).
-Consisceny Check is successful when two criteria are met:
+Consistency check is successful when two criteria are met:

 - Does main tree fully contain subtree? (if main tree had the same amount of records as subtree, would its root hash be the same as subtree root hash?)